raspberrypilearning/serene-scene/en/step_4.md

 ## Set the scene

-In Scratch you can also add code to the Stage, rather than a sprite.
-In this step you will change the brightness of the back drop and add some soothing sound effects.
+In Scratch, you can also add code to the **Stage**, rather than a sprite.
+In this step, you will change the brightness of the backdrop and add some soothing sound effects.

 --- task ---